kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/presets/_index.en.md

 {{< tabs name="Permissions" >}}
 {{% tab name="AWS" %}}
-For AWS we recommend the following IAM policy:
+For AWS no root is required and we recommend the following IAM policy:

 ```json
 {